Jorge Cauz: Britannica and English Wikipedia

-During Cauz's tenure, officials from Britannica have become outspoken in their criticism of Wikipedia, which many (including critics) view as a significant competitive threat to Britannica, a threat which Cauz has downplayed.
-In July 2006, Cauz personally entered the fray in an interview in The New Yorker, in which he stated that Wikipedia would "decline into a hulking, mediocre mass of uneven, unreliable, and, many times, unreadable articles" and that "Wikipedia is to Britannica as American Idol is to the Juilliard School."
+During Cauz's tenure, officials from Britannica and contributors to Britannica have become outspoken in their criticism of Wikipedia, which many view as a significant competitive threat to Britannica, a threat which Cauz has downplayed.
+In July 2006, Cauz personally entered the fray in an interview in The New Yorker, in which he stated, via email, to writer Stacy Schiff, his view that, without editorial supervision, Wikipedia would "decline into a hulking, mediocre mass of uneven, unreliable, and... unreadable articles", and elsewhere analogizing "Wikipedia... to Britannica as American Idol is to the Juilliard School"; in the same piece, Schiff had noted, in an undated quote (apart from the piece's 2006 publication date), that Wikipedia's founder, Jimmy Wales, "has said that he would consider Britannica a competitor, 'except that I think they will be crushed out of existence within five years'."

-In 2008, Cauz stressed that in EB new efforts to participate in online collaboration of encyclopedic content are made, and that recognizing experts is a requirement in order to achieve objectivity and high quality.
-In April 2008, EB started a project called WebShare, which would "listen to experts" to document knowledge.
+In 2008, Cauz stressed Britannica's new efforts to participate in online collaboration in the generation of encyclopedic content, and that recognizing experts is a requirement in order to achieve objectivity and high quality.

-In January 2009, Cauz criticized Google for promoting Wikipedia in its search rankings, saying "If I were to be the CEO of Google or the founders of Google I would be very [displeased] that the best search engine in the world continues to provide as a first link, Wikipedia", and "Is this the best they can do?
-Is this the best that [their] algorithm can do?".
+In January 2009, Cauz criticized Google for promoting Wikipedia in its search rankings, saying "If I were to be the CEO of Google or the founders of Google I would be very [displeased] that the best search engine in the world continues to provide as a first link, Wikipedia", and then querying, "Is this the best that [their] algorithm can do?".

-When Britannica announced that they would stop selling their printed encyclopedia in March 2012, Cauz said that "Britannica won’t be able to be as large, but it will always be factually correct." referencing Wikipedia's larger size.
+When Britannica announced that they would stop selling their printed encyclopedia in March 2012, Cauz said that "Britannica won't be able to be as large, but it will always be factually correct." referencing Wikipedia's larger size.